poetapp/node/src/Storage/README.md

 # Storage Module

-This module is responsible for interacting with ipfs - managing uploads and downloads.
+This module is responsible for interacting with ipfs - managing downloads.

 ## Configuration